Conditional Registration of Historic Vehicles in NSW

-To effect conditional registration under this scheme the RMS approved Car Club’s authorised representative must sign and stamp RMS form 1835.
-This form must also be signed and stamped by the delegated officer of the Australian Confederation of Motor Clubs prior to being submitted to the RMS.
+To effect conditional registration under this scheme the Transport for NSW approved Car Club’s authorised representative must stamp Transport for NSW form 1835 and sign and stamp the CMC Checklist form.
+Form 1835 must also be signed and stamped by the delegated officer of the Confederation of Motor Clubs prior to being submitted to Transport for NSW.
 You will also need a hand written blue slip from an authorised inspection station as well as a completed form 1246 and proof of purchase..

 Regulations in Summary

-- You must be a current financial member of an RMS approved Historic Car Club such as the Jaguar Drivers Club of Australia (JDCA).
+• You must be a current financial member of a Transport for NSW approved Historic Car Club such as the Jaguar Drivers Club of Australia (JDCA).

-- Under both the HVS and CVS schemes your vehicle must be inspected by an inspector from the Historic Car Club of which you are a member and meet the RMS criteria.
+• Under both the HVS and CVS schemes your vehicle must be approved by the conditional registration registrar of the Historic Car Club of which you are a member and meet the Transport for NSW criteria.
 You must have a hand written pink slip from an authorised inspection station but also for first time registration under the CVS scheme you must have a hand written blue slip from an authorised inspection station.

-- Unless you take up the “Log Book” option under the HVS scheme your vehicle can only be used for Club events that are listed in the Club’s monthly magazine, including displays for Club promotional purposes as agreed by the Committee.
-Attendance at the Club's general meetings and committee meetings.
-You may attend events conducted by other Clubs from which an invitation has been received by the Historic Car Club of which you are a member and your Club approves the event for attendance by its members.
+• Unless you take up the “Log Book” option under the HVS scheme your vehicle can only be used for club events of your Primary club that are listed in the club’s minutes and included in the club's monthly magazine, including displays for club promotional purposes as agreed by the Committee, attendance at the club's general meetings and committee meetings.
+You may attend events conducted by other clubs from which an invitation has been received by the Historic Car Club of which you are a member and your Club approves the event for attendance by its members.

-- Please note that holders of Conditional Registration Plates are reminded that the use of the vehicle other than that stated in the RMS policy, renders the vehicle unregistered and uninsured.
-Remember you must carry your registration papers, Club membership card and Club magazine with you in the car at all times.
+• Please note that holders of Conditional Registration Plates are reminded that the use of the vehicle other than that stated in the Transport for NSW policy, renders the vehicle unregistered and uninsured.
+Remember you must carry your registration papers, Club membership card and Club magazine or other evidence with you in the car at all times.